manojtpillai/kubuculum/README.md

 output, but also *ls -l* output of the data directory that shows number of files created and their sizes.

-- kubuculum can also collect system statistics (iostat, sar, top) in text format from specified nodes into the run output directory to facilitate analysis of the run.
+- kubuculum can also collect system statistics (*iostat, sar, top*) in text format from specified nodes into the run output directory to facilitate analysis of the run.

 Another goal of the tool is to support experimentation with benchmarking techniques for noisy-neighbor environments like k8s.
-In particular, the tool currently provides basic support for a technique called Controlled Ambient Load Mixing (CALM), where a background load can be applied to simulate noisy neighbors.
+In particular, the tool currently provides basic support for a technique called Controlled Ambient Load Mixing (CALM), where a background load can be applied during benchmark runs to simulate noisy neighbors.

 ## Getting Started